-- 1. Uses plantings on site to assist to mitigate salinity affected areas and demonstrates through soil analysis/mapping that there are salinity affected areas on the application land. - 2.
-Uses local native species.
+- 1. Uses plantings on site to assist to mitigate salinity affected areas and demonstrates through soil analysis/mapping that there are salinity affected areas on the application land. - Uses native plant species of local provenance.

 It is recognised that species that are native to Australia are often used (such as Mallees) for carbon sequestration, due to their growth rates, stock resistance, ability to survive in medium to low rainfall areas and minimal ongoing management needs.